 Finding the Stuff You Need

-In contrast to their low ratings for quality of advice, Home Depot and Lowe’s score better in terms of another key consideration in store selection: variety of products.
+In contrast to their low ratings for quality of advice, the big chains score better in terms of another key consideration in store selection: variety of products.
 Although they generally don’t rate as high for variety as for advice, many independent stores do a masterful job—often in a relatively small space—of offering the variety of items their customers want.

 In addition to variations in the range of products, hardware stores also vary in special services offered.
 Services such as tool sharpening, key making, and glass cutting are offered by many stores, while bicycle and lawn mower repair are offered by very few.
 Some stores offer free classes on such topics as landscaping, floor installation, and cabinet installation.
 And of the many places to rent tools, your local hardware store is likely to be the most convenient.